Fort Lauderdale Hospital Malpractice Attorney

 The fast pace of hospital emergency rooms exposes all workers to greater risks of error as they fervently work to save lives.
 The Florida medical malpractice statutes recognize these risks and offer greater latitude when determining negligence in any emergency situation.
 However, this recognition does not exempt emergency workers from liability, as in the following situations:

 - Errant triage procedures that further injure patients by failing to provide timely attention for serious conditions

 - Substandard medical records maintenance that leads to inappropriate treatment by doctors who inherit the cases

 - Failure to perform appropriate diagnostic testing or rushed test analysis that causes improper treatment or administration of dangerous or deadly medication

-Patients have the right to pursue medical malpractice actions against the individuals who provide negligent care.
-However, they can also pursue compensation from hospitals that fail to put appropriate procedures into place and properly oversee operations.
+Patients have the right to pursue medical malpractice actions against individuals who provide negligent care.
+However, they can also pursue compensation from hospitals that fail to put appropriate procedures in place and properly oversee operations.

 Hospital negligence often involves numerous individuals.
 When hospitals fail to put processes in place to protect patient safety, or when medical practitioners fail to follow procedures, patients can suffer needlessly.
 Legal cases involving the negligence of multiple parties require an attorney who investigates every detail of the patient experience and navigates the complex Florida medical malpractice laws to help pursue compensation.

 Contact a Fort Lauderdale hospital malpractice lawyer for experienced support in complex legal cases